LiveIntent/live-connect/CONFIGURATION_OPTIONS.md

 ```

 ##### `globalVarName` [Optional]

-This parameter allows to define the name for the Live Connect instance that is attached to the window object, by default: `liQ`.
+**Usage of this parameter is discouraged and it will be deprecated in a future version of this library.** This parameter allows to define the name for the LiveConnect instance that is attached to the window object.
+If none is provided, Liveconnect will not be attached to the window object.

-For example `globalVarName: "liQ2"` will make the instance name `window.liQ2` instead of `window.liQ`.
+For example `globalVarName: "liQ2"` will make the instance name `window.liQ2`.

 Example:
 ```javascript